Payouts

 The exact amount of fiat the user will receive, calculated based on the crypto amount and exchange rate.
 This is the final payout value to the end user.

 The original crypto amount provided in the quote request.
-This value is typically in the smallest unit of the asset (e.g., satoshis, cents).
+This value is typically in the smallest unit of the asset (e.g., cents).

 The UNIX timestamp (in seconds) indicating when this quote will become invalid.
 After this time, the quote must be re-generated to reflect updated rates.